BPMN with Robot Framework#

 Tip

-Both pur bpm start and pur run accept option --variables, which accepts a JSON string, a JSON filename or - to read JSON from stdin.
+Both pur operaton start and pur run accept option --variables, which accepts a JSON string, a JSON filename or - to read JSON from stdin.
 JSON object would then be parse as key-value-pairs into initial process variables for the started process.

 Note